An 8-year search for Rudy Farias came to a miracle end. But was he really missing?

 She also said that he remained disorientated and would only say a few words before shutting down and going into a foetal position.

-In a shocking turn of events, neighbours of Ms Santana have now told ABC News that they were never aware Rudy was considered missing because they’ve often seen him in recent years.
+Shortly after it was announced Rudy was not missing, neighbours of Ms Santana told ABC News said they were never aware Rudy was considered missing because they’ve often seen him in recent years.

 “He used to come in my garage, chill with my cousin, son, and daughter,” Kisha Ross, who lives a few houses from Ms Santana, told ABC.
 “That boy has never been missing ...
 Sometimes he would go to the park by himself.”